revbayes/revbayes.github.io/home/tutorials.md

 permalink: /tutorials/
 levels:
 - Introduction to MCMC and RevBayes
+- Model Selection and Testing
-- Standard tree inference and comparative methods
+- Standard tree inference
 - Complex hierarchical models for phylogenetic inference
+- Diversification Rate Estimation
+- Comparative methods
+- Biogeography
 ---

 Several tutorials have been written for RevBayes.
 Each one explicitly walks you through model specification and analysis set-up for different phylogenetic methods.